Overview - 2020/2021

 - Identify and support clients' needs based on the theories of diverse social determinants of health, cultural humility, and intersectionality and the principle of harm reduction.

-- Graduates of the Doula Studies program may be interested in a Midwifery Education Program (Bachelor of Health Sciences (BHSc) in Midwifery).
+- Graduates of the Doula Studies program may be interested in a Midwifery Education Program (Bachelor of Health Sciences (BHSc) in Midwifery) and Nursing.

 - The Doula Studies Certificate program will provide students interested in pursuing a career in a health profession with the recommended year of post-secondary studies.